Sorry, you need to enable JavaScript to visit this website.

 QI TRAINING COURSE OVERVIEW

 The 4-part webinar series is for Registered Dietitian Nutritionists, Registered Nurses, and other clinicians working in a healthcare environment interested in implementing an enteral nutrition quality improvement (QI) project.
 Upon completion of the training course, participants will successfully develop and be prepared to execute a quality improvement project in their institution.
-Registered Dietitians# and Registered Nurses^ are eligible for 4 CE credits.

 Part 1: Quality Improvement in Healthcare: Getting Started